Weightlifting for Beginners

 Books offer another method of getting the exercises down, but books are limited to the type of information specialized in them.
 They might give advice about making a personal routine or about the exercises, but they usually will not provide both.

-The ultimate goal is increasing weight lifting three to four days a week and increasing the difficulty.
+The ultimate goal is increasing weightlifting to three to four days a week and increasing the difficulty.
 Nobody wants to be the newbie at the gym, but with a quality workout and some commitment, you can quickly become a respected veteran.

 Here’s an outline of our Beginner Workout Plan: